LassoSoft/LassoGuide/source/databases/sql-data-sources.rst

    .. code-block:: sql

-      SELECT * FROM Contacts.People WHERE Company LIKE 'McDonald\'s%';
+      SELECT * FROM Contacts.People WHERE Company LIKE "McDonald's%";

 SQL Data Source Methods